kyealexander/kyealexander/README.md

 - 🌱 I’m currently learning **All things Web Development, Python and Ethical Hacking.**

-- 👨‍💻 All of my projects are available at [https://kyealex.com](https://kyealex.com)
+- 👨‍💻 All of my projects will 'eventually' be available at [https://kyealex.com](https://kyealex.com)

 - 📫 How to reach me **kye@kyealex.com**